koder77/l1vm/README.md

 NEW: Now the full JIT-compiler is in the "lbjit" directory!

 <h2>macOS</h2>
-NEW: macOS experimental build scripts made together with sportfloh.
+NEW: macOS build scripts made together with sportfloh.
 And cedi did write the .yaml GitHub Actions file.
 See main directory: "install-zerobuild-macos.sh".